Stalag Luft III: In popular culture

 The camp was the basis for a single-player mission and multi-player map in the first Call of Duty video game.
 Most of the buildings and guard towers were identical to the camp and the single-player mission involved rescuing a British officer from a prison cell that closely resembled the camp's solitary confinement building.
-Stalag Luft is also a playable POW camp in the computer and Xbox game The Escapists, but with a slightly different name of "Stalag Flucht".The Great Escape is a video game which shares a title and similar plot to the movie. for the Sinclair ZX Spectrum computer published by Ocean Software in 1986, and later ported for the Commodore 64, Amstrad CPC, and DOS computers.
-The game surroundings were similar to the actual camp but the supposed location was in Northern Germany, and one side of the camp overlooked the North Sea.
-The Spectrum version of The Great Escape was placed at number 23 in the Your Sinclair official top 100,The Great Escape also was a game for Xbox and PlayStation 2 released in 2003.
+Stalag Luft is also a playable POW camp in the computer and Xbox game The Escapists, but with a slightly different name of "Stalag Flucht".The Great Escape, a video game which shares a title and similar plot to the movie, was published for the ZX Spectrum by Ocean Software in 1986.The Great Escape also was a game for Xbox and PlayStation 2 released in 2003.
 The plot-line follows that of the 1963 film, except there are also levels featuring some of the character's first captures and early escape attempts, as well as a changed ending.

 A DVD of a 1983 reunion held in Chicago includes a reenactment of an interrogation between Hanns Scharff, master Luftwaffe interrogator known for his subtle approach, and American flying ace Francis Gabreski.
 This segment is hosted by Ray Tolliver, author of The Interrogator.
 Also included are short interviews with some of the former POWs.

+The Apple TV miniseries Masters of the Air features Stalag Luft III in its later episodes; Majors Gale "Buck" Cleven and John "Bucky" Egan and others from the 100th Bomb Group were prisoners at the camp following the disastrous Bremen and Münster raids of October 1943, until its eventual closure.